Skip to Main Content

 Frequently asked questions about mortgage rates

 • Mortgage rates can fluctuate daily, based on various factors like changes in the broader financial market, economic indicators and investor sentiment.
 Mortgage rates are closely tied to the yields on government bonds, in particular the 10-year Treasury note.
 If you are shopping for a mortgage loan and are concerned that rates will go higher in the months or weeks ahead, it can be smart to lock in a fixed rate now.
-Or, you might want to choose an adjustable-rate mortgage (ARM) if you expect you won’t remain in your home past the loan’s initial fixed-rate period or you believe that mortgage rates will drop in the near future (which could provide an opportune time to refinance to a new fixed-rate loan).
+Or, you might want to choose an adjustable-rate mortgage (ARM) if you expect you won’t remain in your home past the loan’s initial fixed-rate period or you believe that mortgage rates will drop in the near future and you plan to refinance to a new fixed-rate loan.

 • To improve your chances of being quoted a lower mortgage interest rate, the experts recommend improving your credit score by: